 Standard frameworks score value and complexity.
 Without signal quality, a high-value workflow you can't measure is just a story.

 The standard prioritization matrix uses two axes: business value and implementation complexity.
 Better than nothing.
 It surfaces the high-value, low-complexity workflows.
-It also ignores whether you will be able to tell if the thing worked.
+It ignores whether you'll be able to tell if the thing worked.

 Signal quality — the ability to measure an outcome in under 30 days against a clean baseline — is the missing axis.
-It is what separates pilots that generate learning from pilots that generate opinions.
+It's what separates pilots that generate learning from pilots that generate opinions.
 When 42% of AI projects show zero measurable ROI[8], the cause is rarely that nothing improved.
 The cause is that nobody built the measurement infrastructure before deploying, and post-hoc measurement is almost always compromised.
 A pilot that returns ambiguous results at 90 days produces organizational skepticism that makes the next pilot harder to fund, harder to staff, and harder to ship.
-The signal failure compounds across the entire program.

 | Workflow | Risk | Value | Signal Quality | Verdict |